Oliver-Lorenz-dev/DNA-Sequence-Analysis-app/README.md

 Options
 -------
 Open file: Click the `Open file` button to open the file browser and then click on the FASTA file you want to open.
 Note: you must open a file before using other functions of this application.
+Note: if you have already opened a file, this file will stay open until another file is opened.

 Sequence length: Click on the `Sequence length` button to find out the length of your DNA sequence